gadget78/Evernode-Deploy-Monitor/README.md

 this is a tool to setup Wallets for use in evernode

-this module exclusively uses key pair files, the files used depends on the .env entrys `keypair_file`, and `keypair_rep_file` (so i will refer to that from here on)
+this module exclusively uses key pair files, the files used depends on the .env entries `keypair_file`, and `keypair_rep_file` (so i will refer to that from here on)

 these use the same format as many opensource (vanity) wallet generators, where layout per line is;

  `Address: rzErPRJ178T5ZKN7AjVYLphYo7HP84spT      Seed: sEdVLsDtbUT44ZaovrmHvxnTCtzP8FG`

-for example this github is a perfect source of a vanity account generator,
+for example this GitHub is a perfect source of a vanity account generator,

 https://github.com/nhartner/xrp-vanity-address

-(which gives many ways to run it, with its main output format of above, and what key_pair.txt needs to be in and why i used that format)
+(which gives many ways to run it, with its main output format of above, and what key_pair.txt needs to be in and why I used that format)

 FIRST line of `keypair_file`, is used for the source of XAH and EVR (when checking, sweeping, topping up other accounts), it is also used as the "regular key"